blitt2018/mediaStorms/README.md

 - Our dataset of millions of news articles with new story cluster labels can be found here: https://huggingface.co/datasets/Blablablab/mediaStorms/blob/main/storyClusterData.tsv.gz
 - Our dataset of news articles which have been identified as taking part in media storms between April 2020 and December 2021 can be found here: https://huggingface.co/datasets/Blablablab/mediaStorms/blob/main/mediaStormArticles.tsv

+If you would like to rerun our pipeline and create your own news-story clusters, our pipeline for doing so is found in `mediaStorms/scripts/similarityAnalysis/runClusteringPipeline.sh`.
+First, pairs of articles which may pertain to the same story or event are identified using Named Entity Recognition.
+Next, pairwise cosine similarity is computed for all of these pairs using our fine-tuned news-similarity model.
+Finally, we create a graph based on pairwise similarity, drop edges below a given similarity threshold, and identify the connected components of this graph.

 Project Organization
 ------------